Intuit (NASDAQ:INTU) Releases FY 2025 Earnings Guidance

-In other Intuit news, CAO Lauren D. Hotz sold 1,078 shares of Intuit stock in a transaction dated Friday, January 10th.
-The stock was sold at an average price of $619.28, for a total transaction of $667,583.84.
-Following the completion of the sale, the chief accounting officer now owns 1,864 shares of the company’s stock, valued at $1,154,337.92.
-The trade was a 36.64 % decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CFO Sandeep Aujla sold 109 shares of the stock in a transaction dated Friday, January 3rd.
-The shares were sold at an average price of $628.50, for a total value of $68,506.50.
-Following the transaction, the chief financial officer now owns 1,944 shares in the company, valued at $1,221,804.
-This trade represents a 5.31 % decrease in their ownership of the stock.
+In other Intuit news, CEO Sasan K. Goodarzi sold 75,000 shares of Intuit stock in a transaction dated Tuesday, December 31st.
+The stock was sold at an average price of $630.10, for a total value of $47,257,500.00.
+Following the transaction, the chief executive officer now owns 35,776 shares in the company, valued at $22,542,457.60.
+The trade was a 67.70 % decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, EVP Alex G. Balazs sold 23,810 shares of Intuit stock in a transaction dated Thursday, December 12th.
+The shares were sold at an average price of $665.98, for a total value of $15,856,983.80.
+Following the completion of the transaction, the executive vice president now owns 489 shares in the company, valued at $325,664.22.
+This trade represents a 97.99 % decrease in their position.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 218,014 shares of company stock valued at $140,855,687.
-2.68% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders sold 218,014 shares of company stock valued at $140,855,687.
+2.68% of the stock is owned by corporate insiders.

 About Intuit